strmlineapp-ux/agileflow/src/docs/design-system.md

 The application favors a compact, information-dense layout.
 Card components are the primary building block for displaying content.

 -   **Gold Standard**: The login form (`/login`) serves as the ideal example of "perfect" padding.
 It has a larger header area and tighter content padding (`p-2`) which makes the card feel like a single, cohesive unit.
--   **Global Default**: To align with this, the global default `CardContent` padding has been set to `p-4 pt-0`.
+-   **Global Default**: To align with this, the global default `CardContent` padding has been reduced from `p-6` to a tighter `p-4`.
 This affects all cards in the app, creating a more consistent look.
 -   **Card Backgrounds**: Cards use a `bg-transparent` background, relying on their `border` for definition.
 This creates a lighter, more modern UI.
 -   **Text Wrapping**: Card titles and descriptions should gracefully handle long text by wrapping.
 The `break-words` utility should be used on titles to prevent layout issues from long, unbroken strings.